In Britain and Ireland, the Neolithic was the period between around 4000BC and 2500BC that saw the widespread adoption of agriculture.

 Introduced from Europe, the Neolithic “package” contained more than the domesticated animals and crops that came with farming and included pottery, new stone tools and monument building.

-However it arrived, the spread of agriculture was not instantaneous.
+However it arrived, and from where, the spread of agriculture was not instantaneous.
 First reaching Britain in the centuries around 4000BC, it took centuries for farming and its trappings to disseminate to all corners of the isles.

 The first farmers